matthewkmayer/matthewkmayer.github.io/blag/content/post/build-ci-cd.md

 Guideline: branches are short lived.
 If a branch lives longer than a day or two, it's not continuous integration.

 This process is for *continuously integrating* code back into the main branch.
 Keeping branches short lived prevents them from drifting out of date, causing merge conflicts or massive amounts of code to review.
 The bigger a team gets, the more likely two people are going to change something in the same spot, causing a merge conflict.

-Usually this is a one time setup.
-After that, builds run automatically and report success or failure.

 Examples: